 You’re looking for three specific things in the forest.

 Tin is easier to find.
 You can locate it around bodies of water, and it’s much easier to spot than copper.
 Once you have these two metals, you can start making bronze.
 You’re not ready to start smelting yet, though.
-You still need to find the third thing we’re in the forest for, and that’s skeletons.
+You still need to find the third thing we’re in the forest for skeletons.
 Specifically, you’re looking for skeletons because they will lead you to dungeons.

 You’re going to be running a lot of these dungeons, and they don’t respawn, so be ready for some grindy exploration at this point.
 The skeletons in these dungeons are weak to blunt weapons, so bring a club if you want to be as efficient as possible.